supabase/auth/CONTRIBUTING.md

 If you would like to run GoTrue locally or learn more about what these containers are doing for you, continue reading the [Setup and Tooling](#setup-and-tooling) section below.
 Otherwise, you can skip ahead to the [How To Verify that GoTrue is Available](#how-to-verify-that-gotrue-is-available) section to learn about working with and developing GoTrue.

-Before using the containers, you will need to make sure an `.env` file exists by making a copy of `example.env` and configuring it for your needs.
-A required change for the containers is that the `DATABASE_URL` be changed to `postgres://supabase_auth_admin:root@localhost:5432/postgres` where the address of the Postgres container is changed to `localhost`.
+Before using the containers, you will need to make sure an `.env.docker` file exists by making a copy of `example.docker.env` and configuring it for your needs.
+The set of env vars in `example.docker.env` only contain the necessary env vars for gotrue to start in a docker environment.
+For the full list of env vars, please refer to `example.env` and copy over the necessary ones into your `.env.docker` file.

 The following are some basic commands.
 A full and up to date list of commands can be found in the project's `Makefile` or by running `make help`.